 PLEASE NOTE: The UCT MPH programme is not a distance learning programme.
-During the COVID-19 pandemic we have operated courses partially or entirely through remote learning, but we anticipate reverting to classroom teaching for all modules sometime in 2022.
+Our MPH is designed for students to gain from the important learning and experience-building that comes with face to face engagement and discussion.
+Classroom teaching is only shifted to remote learning conditions in emergency situations.
 Thus, residence in Cape Town is a requirement for the programme as described in the course brochure.

 The UCT MPH programme is divided into six "tracks" or specialisations, each with its own convenor and coursework requirements.
 These are: